Itzpushkar/JS-Projects/Card Slider/ReadMe.md

 Hello My name is Kikani Pushkar.
 I am currently pursuing my Diploma in Computer Engineering at VPMP Polytechnic.
-This is AI Chat Bot made by me using JS.
+This is Card Slider made by me using JS.

 <h2>Responsive Card Slider </h2>
 This project is a Responsive Card Slider built using HTML, CSS, and JavaScript.
 It features a carousel of cards that display images, badges, titles, and interactive buttons.
 The project is designed to be responsive, making it suitable for both desktop and mobile devices.